background

 Vivo Battery settings with battery health and charging option

-1. You should see the Battery health percentage at the top beside the Maximum battery capacity text.
+1. You should see the battery health percentage at the top beside the Maximum battery capacity text.

 Maximum battery capacity in vivo and iqoo